SymfonyCasts/vue/sfcasts/ep1/async-computed.md

 [[[ code('72cfdccf60') ]]]

 So... this makes sense, right?
-When we reference `filteredProducts` in the template, that will call our function, we make the AJAX call, wait for it to finish and then return the new array of products.
+When we reference `filteredProducts` in the template, that will call our function, we make the Ajax call, wait for it to finish and then return the new array of products.
 Genius!

 But... you can already see that we have an angry underline below `await`.